tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 The Tenet Stablecoin Protocol creates a more capital efficient and user-friendly way to borrow stablecoins against a decentralised collateral base but goes even further in decentralizing the governance (and therefore security) of the protocol.
 This should protect the Tenet Stablecoin Protocol from the type of governance based attacks seen at Maker DAO with the controversial LOVE proposal whilst avoiding stagnation type issues with protocols like Liquity and Reflexer that attempted to remove governance altogether and therefore cannot undertake actions such as adding new collateral types.

-In addition, whilst other Decentralized stablecoins like DAI and LUSD are minted against static collateral, LSCD is minted against Liquid Staking Derivatives of assets staked on Tenet Validators.
+In addition, whilst other Decentralized stablecoins like DAI and LUSD are minted against static collateral, LSDC is minted against Liquid Staking Derivatives of assets staked on Tenet Validators.
 This means that the collateral itself is yield-bearing and appreciating in value.
 Because the collateral base carries a native yield, an end-user is able to continue to earn interest on their underlying collateral whilst having on-demand liquidity by minting a stablecoin.

 ### **What are the key benefits of the** Tenet Stablecoin Protocol**?**